>

 What is a Sorted BAM?

-BAM files output directly from mapping software are usually ordered by the order in which reads were processed.
-A Sorted BAM file is a BAM file that has been reordered by reference coordinate.
-This sorting step is almost always required before proceeding to the next stage of analysis.
+BAM files produced directly by mapping software are typically ordered by the sequence in which reads were processed.
+A Sorted BAM is a BAM file whose records have been rearranged by genomic coordinate.
+This sorting step is nearly always required before moving on to downstream analysis.

 overview